Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches: Datasets and Benchmarks

 \subsubsection{Resolution}

 Resolution, in the context of protein-ligand complex structures, refers to the distance corresponding to the smallest observable feature in the measured structure \citep{guterres2020improving}.
 In other words, two objects within this distance will be perceived as one and thus rendered indistinguishable.
 Generally, structures with a resolution finer than 1--1.2 \AA~are considered high-resolution, while those with a resolution lower than 3.0 \AA\ only outline the basic contours of the protein chains.
-Resolution is an essential measurement for the quality of data and is used as a selection criterion for many binding affinity databases, such as CASF and Binding MOAD.
+Resolution is an essential measurement for the quality of data and is used as a selection criterion for many binding affinity databases (e.g.,~CASF, Binding MOAD).
+Importantly, the effective resolution at the binding site is often more critical than the global resolution of the structure, since small errors in ligand–protein contact regions can disproportionately affect the accuracy of binding affinity estimation and downstream modeling.

-\subsubsection{Structure Determination Techniques}
+\subsubsection{Structure determination techniques}

 The three most commonly used techniques for determining the structure of protein complexes are X-ray crystallography~\citep{maveyraud2020protein,jackson2023general}, NMR (nuclear magnetic resonance)~\citep{hore2015nuclear,galvan2023successful}, and Cryo-EM (cryo-electron microscopy)~\citep{adrian1984cryo,nogales2024bridging}.